pupil-labs/pupil-docs/core/getting-started/index.md

 ---
 description: Welcome to Pupil Core!
 This section will guide you through setup (software and hardware) in order for you to make your first recording with Pupil Core.

+sidebar: false
 ---

 # Getting Started